On the connectedness principle and dual complexes for generalized pairs: Introduction

 In \S~\ref{sect.bir.case}, we show that the number of connected components of $\Nklt(X,B, \mathbf M)$ are preserved under birational morphisms.
 In particular, this allows us to run certain MMPs while preserving the assumptions of the statement.
 For instance, we can assume that $X$ is $\qq$-factorial and that $(X,B, \bM.)$ is generalized dlt.
 Thus, we have $\Nklt(X,B, \mathbf M)=B \sups =1.$.

 Then, the core of the proof consists in showing that some component of $B \sups =1.$ dominates $S$.
 This is done in Proposition \ref{key prop}.
 We illustrate the main idea under the assumption that $S$ is a curve and that $s \in S$ is a closed point.
 Assume that no component of $B \sups =1.$ dominates $S$.
 Then, we can assume that all the connected components of $B \sups =1.$ map to $s$.
 For notation's sake, assume that they are two, denoted by $\Delta_1$ and $\Delta_2$.
-Let $\tilde X \rar X$ be a log resolution of $(X,B)$, and denote by $(\tilde X,B_{\tilde X}, \mathbf M)$ the trace of $(X,B, \mathbf M)$ on $\tilde X$.
+Let $\tilde X \rar X$ be a log resolution of $(X,B)$, and denote by $(\tilde X,B_{\tilde X}, \mathbf M)$ the trace of $(X,B, \mathbf M)$ on $\tilde X$, see the line before Definition~\ref{def.sings} for the definition of trace of a generalized pair.
 By the results of \S~\ref{sect.bir.case}, $B_{\tilde X} \sups =1.$ has two distinct connected components $\Gamma_1$ and $\Gamma_2$, each one mapping to the corresponding $\Delta_i$.
 Notice that $\Gamma_1 \cup \Gamma_2 \subset \tilde X _s$, where $\tilde X _s$ denotes the fiber over $s$.
 By our assumption, the fiber $\tilde X _s$ contains other irreducible components that connect $\Gamma_1$ and $\Gamma_2$.
 Denote the support of these residual components by $E$.
 In order to get a contradiction, we would like to contract $E$.
 By ideas similar to ones contained in~\cite{FG14}*{proof of Theorem 1.1}, we can run a suitable MMP over $S$ that contracts $E$, while preserving at least one irreducible component of each $\Gamma_i$.
 Thus, we reach a model $\overline{X} \rar S$ where the fiber over $s$ consists of the strict transforms of $\Gamma_1$ and $\Gamma_2$, which are now connected.
-This contradicts suitable results in \S~\ref{sect.bir.case}, which guarantee that the MMP we just run cannot connect different components of the non-klt locus.
+This contradicts suitable results in \S~\ref{sect.bir.case}, which guarantee that the MMP we just run cannot connect different connected components of the non-klt locus.

 When $\dim (S) \geq 2$, this step is more delicate.
 Indeed, the components $D_1$ and $D_2$ can dominate different subvarieties $T_1$ and $T_2$, each one containing $s$.
 To control this phenomenon, we make use of the generalized canonical bundle formula (see \S~\ref{section cbf}).
 For simplicity, assume that $X \rar S$ is a contraction.
 Then, the generalized canonical bundle formula allows us to define a generalized pair $(S,B_S,\mathbf N)/S$.
 In this way, we can regard $T_1$ and $T_2$ as non-klt centers of $(S,B_S, \mathbf N)$.
 Then, the results of \S~\ref{sect.bir.case} guarantee that a generalized dlt model $\hat S$ of $(S,B_S, \mathbf N)$ preserves the connected components of $\Nklt(S,B_S, \mathbf N)$.
 To conclude, we show that a similar argument as in the case $\dim(S)=1$ works over $\hat S$.